Battle of Elephant Point: Battle

-At 02:30 on 1 May, a C-47 of 317 Tactical Control Squadron USAAF departed for Rangoon carrying a twenty-man pathfinder team, followed by a CCG plane carrying a pair of VCP, to mark and defend the landing zone at Tawhai.
-The rest of the composite battalion boarded thirty-eight Dakotas and took off thirty minutes later, and at 05:45 jumped over the drop zone; there were only a few casualties, one being a medical officer attached to the battalion.
-It encountered no Japanese opposition, and after it had rallied, advanced towards Elephant Point and the artillery battery.
-It halted 3,000 yards in front of the battery to allow B-24 Liberators from the USAAF to carry out a preliminary bombing attack on the battery.
-Unfortunately, despite officers and other ranks wearing yellow recognition panels and carrying orange umbrellas to identify themselves, C Company was bombed and strafed by the bombers, causing a number of casualties.
-As a result, a Forward Air Controller attached to the battalion ordered a halt to all further bombing runs on the battery.
+At 02:30 on 1 May, a C-47 belonging to 317 Tactical Control Squadron USAAF departed for Rangoon carrying a twenty-man pathfinder team, followed by a CCG (Company Command Group) plane carrying equipment to set up a pair of VCPs (Vehicle Check Point), to mark and defend the landing zone at Tawhai.
+The rest of the composite battalion boarded thirty-eight Dakotas and took off thirty minutes later, jumping out over the drop zone at 05:45.
+There were only a few casualties during the drop, one being a medical officer attached to the battalion.
+The battalion encountered no Japanese opposition during the drop, and after it had rallied, advanced towards Elephant Point and the artillery battery.
+It halted 3,000 yards in front of the battery to allow B-24 Liberators from the USAAF to carry out a preliminary bombing attack on the battery (356 Squadron R.A.F., flying B-24 Liberators, attacked the battery prior to the assault, 12 aircraft bombing between 09:44 and 10:14 hrs.
+The Operation Record Book notes that two aircraft had already bombed prior to their arrival.
+From later photographic plotting of the bombing, 8 of the aircraft recorded strikes outside the exact target, including in the river).
+Despite their officers and other ranks wearing yellow recognition panels and carrying orange umbrellas to identify themselves, C Company was bombed and strafed by the bombers, causing a number of casualties.
+As a result, a forward air controller attached to the battalion ordered a halt to all further bombing runs on the battery.

-After moving through torrential rain, the battalion reached Elephant Point at 16:00, and close-quarters fighting then took place, with flame-throwers being used against several Japanese bunkers guarding the battery.
+Moving forward through torrential rain, the battalion reached Elephant Point at 16:00, and close-quarters fighting then took place, with flame-throwers being used against several Japanese bunkers guarding the battery.
 About forty Japanese soldiers and gunners were killed during the assault, and the battalion also sustained several casualties.
 After the battery had been secured the battalion dug in around Elephant Point and awaited the arrival of the relief force, which landed at Thaunggon at 15:30, with a supply drop following it several minutes later.
 As it neared the position of the battalion, the surgical team accompanying the relief force was accidentally fired upon by the Gurkhas, causing four members of the team to be wounded.
 The battalion remained where it was through the night, although high tides submerged a number of trenches and forced the battalion to higher ground.
-By the dawn of 2 May, after it had cleared a number of nearby bunkers, the battalion was able to watch as minesweepers cleared the Rangoon river for the columns of landing craft following behind them.
+By the dawn of 2 May, after clearing a number of nearby bunkers, the battalion was able to watch as minesweepers cleared the Rangoon river of mines to allow safe access for the columns of landing craft following behind them.